kroma-network/kroma-specs/specs/glossary.md

 [validator]: glossary.md#validator

 A validator is a decentralized actor, who does [validation].
-To participate network as a validator, one needs to deposit to [ValidatorPool contract][validator-pool-contract].
+To participate network as a validator, one needs to deposit to [Validator Pool contract][validator-pool-contract] in [ETH-based Validator System][eth-based-validator-system], otherwise needs to register to [Validator Manager contract][validator-manager-contract] in [KRO-based Validator System][kro-based-validator-system].
-Then the validator is allowed to be able to submit checkpoint.
+Then the validator becomes eligible to submit checkpoint output.

+[eth-based-validator-system]: ./protocol/validator-v1/validator-pool.md
+[kro-based-validator-system]: ./protocol/validator-v2/overview.md

 ## Trusted Validator

-[trusted-validator]: glossary.md#trusted-validator

 A trusted validator is an actor who is run by Lightscale.
 If validations are not done until [submission interval][submission-timeout], trusted validator will submit output for liveness of [L2].